BRUINS (47-17-5) at AVALANCHE (44-20-6)

 Colorado is hoping to avoid a three-game losing streak for the first time in 2014.

-Bruins: In addition to the Avalanche's speed and skill, Boston is ready for a defensive challenge when it looks to improve on its 15-4-4 record against the Western Conference.
+Bruins: In addition to the Avalanche's speed and skill, Boston is ready for a defensive challenge when it looks to improve on a 15-4-4 record against the Western Conference.

 "They were a young, fast group," forward Daniel Paille said, recalling the first game between the teams.
 "They have a lot of offensive power, but they played very well defensively.
 We got shut out, so we definitely found it tough to score against them.
 So I think they're definitely a good, young team."

 Despite their winning streak, the Bruins are taking nothing for granted.
 In fact, they're embracing the next challenge.

 "You come to Colorado and the air's a little bit thinner," coach Claude Julien said.
 "They're on their home ice and they're coming off a couple of losses here where they want to get back to their winning ways.
 To me, it's the kind of challenge that we need right now to keep us going in the right direction."